Pratchat

 Iconographic Evidence

-Here are some photos of Ben’s office, to accompany the visual section about video meeting boffo.
+Here are some photos of Ben’s office of the time of this episode’s recording, to accompany the visual section about video meeting boffo.

 The posters on the mirrored wardrobe behind Ben’s desk